-What are the disadvantages of online communication for citizen engagement?
+What are the disadvantages of online communication for community engagement?

 Online communication is not without shortcomings though many of those are perceived, rather than real.
 In this post, we outline eight disadvantages of online communication – some real, some perceived – specifically in the context of citizen engagement.
 Importantly, however, we outline strategies to overcome any shortcomings.